 Line of nosing: It is an imaginary line parallel to the string and tangential to the nosings.

-Strings: These are the sloping members which assist the steps in a stair.
+Strings: These are the sloping members which assist the steps in a parts of stairs.

 Waist: The thickness of structural slab in case of plan R.C.C. stair known as a waist.